First, so you understand the book, here’s the Amazon description:

 Anyway, that’s just a few tidbits from the first two or three chapters.
 I learned so much more from the rest of the book… I’m positive you will too.

-Ultimately, what I liked most about The Prepper Pages: A Surgeon’s Guide to Scavenging Items for a Medical Kit, and Putting Them to Use While Bugging Out (or as a Kindle edition) beyond common sense advice was Dr. Chamberlin’s honesty and subtle humor both of which surely made the book a great read.
+Ultimately, what I liked most about The Prepper Pages (or as a Kindle edition) beyond common sense advice was Dr. Chamberlin’s honesty and subtle humor both of which surely made the book a great read.